-Although this paper is very similar to my project, there's

-a very important difference that is not obvious at first glance.
+Although this paper is very similar to my project, there's a very important difference that is not obvious at first glance.
 The paper classifies patients into high and low morbidity, instead of mortality.
 Here in this paper, morbidity was defined by moderate or severe bronchopulmonary dysplasia (BPD), retinopathy of prematurity (ROP) stage 2 or greater, intraventricular hemorrhage (IVH) grade 3 or 4, and necrotizing enterocolitis (NEC), each of which is dysfunction in a certain organ.
 And of the 37 out of 138 patients with high morbidity, only 4 of them died.
-It means if the result won't be so perfect if the goal is to predict mortality-it will have higher false positive rate.
+It means the result won't be so perfect if the goal is to predict mortality-it will have higher false positive rate.
 If the causal relationship is from abnormal physiological profiles->high morbidity->high mortality, this paper deals with a simpler task than our project.
 The real complexity in our project is that, mortality is influenced not only by inner status of the patients, but also by external interference-such as a successful/unsuccessful surgery, which is unknown in our data.

-Another difference is the sample size, the study consists of 138 patients in total, therefore even only 8 physiological variables is predictive enough.
+Another difference is the sample size, the study consists of 138 patients in total, therefore, even only 8 physiological variables are predictive enough.
 Small sample size also enables the use of the powerful leave-one-out cross validation (LOOCV), which becomes computationally prohibitive in large dataset, as is the case in our project (4000 samples in total).

 One possible improvement to this paper is to incorporate the counts of laboratory tests in defining the risk feature as well.
 In the original method, it only considers whether a certain physiological variable is missing or not ($m_i = 1$ or $m_i = 0$), and doesn't take into consideration how many times it is observed.
 But a point to notice is that incorporating the counts will also arise the issue of whether there're dependencies between the counts of tests and the values of tests.
-Another improvement to the method is to explicitly incorporate the values of multiple observations, since in the original paper, it transforms the vector-valued observations into a scalar-valued derivative statistics.
+Another improvement to the method is to explicitly incorporate the values of multiple observations.
+In the original paper, it transforms the vector-valued observations within first 3 hour into a scalar-valued derivative statistics (such as mean, variance).
+Our dataset has more observations per variables which lasts for longer time (48 hour), using the likelihood of all observations better retains the information, although in both study, the timestamp of observations is not incorporated into the model.